MaRcR11/ba-schedule/README.md

 - Make sure Docker is installed on your system, if not: https://docs.docker.com/desktop/

-- You need to create an .env on root of the app, with includes the following:
+- You need to create an .env on root of the app, witch includes the following:
   ```
    export DOCKER_BUILDKIT=0
    export COMPOSE_DOCKER_CLI_BUILD=0